porsche-design-system/porsche-design-system/packages/storefront/src/pages/general/flash-of-unstyled-content.md

 # Flash Of Unstyled Content

-Unstyled content when opening an application or website create a bad first impression.
+Unstyled content when opening an application or website creates a bad first impression.
 To prevent this, the Porsche Design System offers various solutions to ensure all necessary Porsche Design System fonts and components are fully loaded.

 On this page you find detailed instructions on how to prevent Flash of Unstyled Components and Flash of Unstyled Text where we provide options to